Special Educational Needs

 How do you know if my child/young person needs extra help?

 Close and careful monitoring of all children across the curriculum – we hold regular pupil progress meetings and children are given intervention as needed.
 This is regularly evaluated for impact.
 All children are screened on entry to Nursery/Reception to identify language levels.
-Any class teacher who has cause for concern will immediately involve parents and SENCo.
-The SENCo will look in more detail at performance and carry out further assessments if required.
+Any class teacher who has cause for concern will immediately involve parents and SENDCO.
+The SENDCO will look in more detail at performance and carry out further assessments if required.
 Any new children arriving at school are quickly assessed to ensure their needs can be met appropriately.

 How will teaching approaches be modified to support my child/young person?